GeorginaCarlisle/inspiring-young-writers/README.md

 [BroBonds](https://github.com/GeorginaCarlisle/brobonds-movember-hackathon)
 - Influenced how I chose to structure the apps, folders and files in this project.
 - Used as a reference point when creating views

+[Integrate Tailwind into your Django application](https://www.youtube.com/watch?v=76n7sqZocSk) - YouTube video by Cloud with Django, followed when installing Django-Tailwind

 [Return to contents list](#contents)